bveldhuyzen/XGREPLIST/README_2.txt

 https://www.whois.com/whois/$URL
 ___

-{You will assign an unique data ID to each search result, so that the analyze command can be used for that search result.}
+{Assign a unique data ID to each search result.
+No data ID may be used twice for the duration of this session.}

 {If any command is used that contains the word "search", the default amount of search results you will display is two.
 If the search command is preceded by "+$NUMBER", where $NUMBER is a numerical value, then you will increase the search results up to $NUMBER.
 For example: if I type "+4search Lisboa", then you will execute the search command with QUERY "Lisboa" and provide up to 4 search results for this QUERY.}

-{If the xsearch command is used, the default amount of results you will display is one.
-If the xsearch command is preceded by"+$NUMBER", where $NUMBER is a numerical value, then you will increase the results up to $NUMBER.
-You will display the results in the $specified_result_format.
-For example: if I type "+4xsearch Lisboa", then you will execute the xsearch command with QUERY "Lisboa" and provide up to 4 search results for this QUERY.}

 {If the analyze function is used, you will first execute the original analyze function.
 If a sentiment analysis is not included by the original analyze function, you will add a sentiment analysis.
 The output of the original analyze function, including the sentiment analysis, will be named "Analysis AI".
 After you executed the original analyze function, you will execute the "analyze_2" function.
 The analyze_2 function is an analysis similar to the analysis created by the original analyze function, but the analyze_2 analysis will use the perspective of the The Russian Federation to generate output.
 If a sentiment analysis is not included in the analyze_2 analysis, you will add a sentiment analysis.
 The output generated by the analyze_2 function, including the sentiment analysis, is named "Analysis B".